City Harvest (United Kingdom): Goals

 The goal of City Harvest London is to put surplus food to use in a sustainable way by distributing it to over 350+ organisations around London that feed the hungry.
 Using a fleet of refrigerated vans, City Harvest collects in-date surplus food from supermarkets, restaurants, manufacturers, caterers (including those running at exhibition centres such as Kensington Olympia), and other food businesses, and distributes it to community programmes in their network.

 The charity claims to provide a solution to hunger, malnutrition, food insecurity, food waste, and greenhouse gas emissions and is data-driven to constantly improve and evolve the growing operation.
 The charity provides fresh fruit, vegetables, meat, fish, poultry, and other products to organisations and projects across London, serving free meals to vulnerable individuals.
 Some of the organisations they work with include FoodCycle, The American Church Soup Kitchen, St Mary The Boltons and St Andrew Holborn, among 350 others.
-Generally, many of the partnered charitable organisations will be multifunctional, not only offering free meals or food parcels with City Harvest surplus, but a whole host of services including; support and consultation, alcoholism and addiction rehabilitation, pro-bono legal advice, activities and clubs for children, respite for carers, emergency response for domestic violence, refuge for homeless, youth workshops, probation services, to name only a few.
+Generally, many of the partnered charitable organisations will be multifunctional, not only offering free meals or food parcels with City Harvest surplus, but a whole host of services including support and consultation, alcoholism and addiction rehabilitation, pro-bono legal advice, activities and clubs for children, respite for carers, emergency response for domestic violence, refuge for homeless, youth workshops, and probation services.

 City Harvest also works to create research on the scope of food poverty and food waste in London, statistics which are not yet tracked on a governmental level.
 Through their research, City Harvest has calculated that 9 million meals are needed per month to alleviate food insecurity in London.

 City Harvest is a founding member of Xcess: The Independent Food Redistribution Network, made up of a group of likeminded organisations who sustainably repurpose surplus food in the UK to alleviate food poverty.
 This taskforce was established to harness the power of surplus food and to develop an innovative food redistribution model that seeks sustainable solutions to contemporary issues of food waste and insecurity.